 First, the report run is based on an accrual basis accounting method in QBO.
-It is hard-coded so you can not change it to cash basis method nor can be edited for any preferences to classify cash like in QuickBooks desktop versions.
+It is hard-coded so you can not change it to cash basis method nor can it be edited for any preferences to classify cash like in QuickBooks desktop versions.

 - Operating